veerkhosla44/Colby-Computer-Science/CS251 - Data Analysis and Visualization/Project06/README.md

 Files: knn_classifier.py, naive_bayes_classifier.py, spam_classification.ipynb

 Description:
-In this project, students implement two supervised learning algorithms, K-Nearest Neighbors and Naive Bayes, to classify emails as spam or ham.
+- In this project, I implemented two supervised learning algorithms, K-Nearest Neighbors and Naive Bayes, to classify emails as spam or ham.
 The project uses the Enron email dataset and includes performance evaluation of the classifiers.

 Topics Covered:
 1. Implementation of KNN and Naive Bayes classifiers